Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ---

-In the [chapter on widgets](04_widgets.md), we learned that we can create new widgets by combining already pre-defined widgets as a *compound widget*.
+In the [chapter on widgets](04_widgets.md), we learned that we can create new widgets by combining already predefined widgets as a *compound widget*.
 We can create a new widget that has a `Scale`, but we can't render our own scale with, for example, a square knob.
 In this chapter, this will change.

 By using the native rendering facilities mousetrap provides, we are free to create any shape we want, assembling new widgets pixel-by-pixel, line-by-line, then adding interactivity using the event controller system.